 - Are open to immersing yourself in a different culture

 - Have the maturity to balance academics, travel, and living abroad

 FFA students spend the first semester of college in one of two places - Dingle, Ireland or Rome, Italy - before enrolling in classes on SHU Fairfield campus in the spring semester.

 Freshman Fall in Dingle

 At our Dingle campus, students have the unrivaled opportunity to dive into Irish culture in the heart of the Irish-speaking Dingle ‘Gaeltacht’ region.
 They not only read about Ireland; they live the Irish experience through hands-on seminars led by accomplished scholars and local experts using Dingle as the campus classroom.
 All of our courses feature active participation and immersion – both in and out of the classroom.

 Freshman Fall in Rome

 Our partner campus in Rome is at John Cabot University (JCU), located in the historic center of Rome along the Tiber River.
+Take a tour of the Trastevere neighborhood!
 JCU has a long history of hosting study abroad students from the U.S. and around the world, and offers the small classes and hands-on education that SHU students are seeking.
 It is an American University, as such students have access to all campus resources in English, and all classes are taught in English as well.
 Campus facilities include a library, Wi-Fi, digital media and studio art facilities, computer labs, a cafeteria, and a student center.